celiosantosjr/carbon_sources_as_competition_proxy_manuscript/README.md

-# carbon_sources_as_competition_proxy_manuscript
+# Carbon Sources as competition proxy manuscript

-This folder contains the scripts needed for reproducing the work 'Carbon sources as competition proxy in the oceans'.
+This folder contains the scripts needed for reproducing the work 'Carbon sources as a proxy for microbial competition in the oceans'.

 ### Requirements